Vault: Decentralized Storage Made Durable: Evaluation

 \paragraph{Scalability.}

-We also evaluate \sys with increasing system size, i.e., the number participants in the system.
-The scalability result is shown in \autoref{fig:scale}.
-Similar to the baseline replicated system, \sys is able to maintain near-constant performance regardless of the system's scale.
+We also evaluate \sys as system size increases, that is, as the number of participants grows.
+The scalability results are shown in \cref{fig:scale}.
+Similar to Swarm and prior DHT-based systems, \sys maintains near-constant performance across system scales.

 \paragraph{Micro-benchmarks.}